samirzjadhav/100-days-of-code/log.md

 ### Day 77: jule 19 2022, Tuesday

 **Today's Progress**: Today I learned about the switch statement, and ternary operator and solved some challenges.

+### Day 78/79 : jule 20/21 2022, Thursday

+**Today's Progress**: .Today I learned about the strict mode in javascript, functions and arrow functions, and functions calling other functions.
+I also completed a few challenges on the above topic.